Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

-The above equation shows that a hypertriton produced from the coalescence of polarized proton, neutron, and $\Lambda$ hyperon can acquire a non-zero polarization.
-To see this quantitatively, we extend the blast-wave model of Ref.~\cite{Retiere:2003kf} to include the polarization of particles in their one-particle phase-space distribution, i.e.,
+The above equation shows that a hypertriton produced from the coalescence of polarized proton, neutron, and $\Lambda$ hyperon can acquire a nonzero polarization.
+To see this quantitatively, we extend the blast-wave model of Ref.~\cite{Retiere:2003kf} to include the particle spin in its one-body phase-space distribution, i.e.,